Service Detail

 Truck Terminal Construction is delivered as part of the full general-contracting sequence.
 The scope below reflects what owners usually need when this work is planned to support the entire property rather than a disconnected trade package.

-- Truck and trailer movement planned to reduce conflict between circulation, parking, and service zones.
-This is tied directly to fleet flow so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Truck and trailer movement planned to reduce conflict between circulation, parking, and service zones — with vehicle turning radii, trailer stacking depths, and circulation separation designed for the fleet type and volume the terminal will serve.
+This is tied directly to fleet flow with yard geometry, circulation separation, and trailer stacking capacity matched to the actual fleet operation so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Dispatch, office, maintenance, and support spaces integrated with yard operations.
-This is tied directly to yard durability so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Dispatch, office, maintenance, and support spaces integrated with yard operations — sited and sized for the operating model rather than placed as generic structures on a leftover area of the yard.
+This is tied directly to yard durability with pavement section design on Hays County limestone subbase that performs under heavy truck use and weather cycles so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Paving, drainage, and curb strategies matched to heavy-use fleet conditions.
-This is tied directly to dispatch support so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Paving, drainage, and curb strategies matched to heavy-use fleet conditions on Hays County limestone subbase — with pavement section design, joint placement, and drainage slope specified for truck axle loads and Central Texas heat cycle performance.
+This is tied directly to dispatch and driver support with operational facilities commissioned and functional at turnover rather than deferred so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Fueling, wash, and service support zones coordinated with access and utility planning.
-This is tied directly to security so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Fueling, wash, and service support zones coordinated with access and utility planning — including TCEQ underground storage tank permit requirements, secondary containment design, and Hays County environmental review for fuel systems.
+This is tied directly to security with gate automation, perimeter lighting, and camera infrastructure installed and tested before fleet operations begin so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Security, lighting, and gate controls integrated into the site-delivery plan.
-This is tied directly to fleet flow so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Security, lighting, and gate controls integrated into the site-delivery plan — with gate automation, perimeter lighting, and camera infrastructure specified and installed as part of the construction program rather than deferred to owner vendors.
+This is tied directly to fleet flow with yard geometry, circulation separation, and trailer stacking capacity matched to the actual fleet operation so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Phased turnover options for active fleet operators with time-sensitive needs.
-This is tied directly to yard durability so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Phased turnover options for active fleet operators with time-sensitive needs — with interim traffic control, temporary surfaces, and partial gate operations managed as construction delivery phases.
+This is tied directly to yard durability with pavement section design on Hays County limestone subbase that performs under heavy truck use and weather cycles so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Building and yard packages sequenced so one does not stall the other.
-This is tied directly to dispatch support so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Building and yard packages sequenced so one does not stall the other — with dispatch and driver support buildings released in sequence with yard paving completion rather than waiting on a single final delivery date.
+This is tied directly to dispatch and driver support with operational facilities commissioned and functional at turnover rather than deferred so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-- Closeout planning focused on a terminal that works immediately on handoff.
-This is tied directly to security so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Closeout planning focused on a terminal that works immediately on handoff — with gate commissioning, fueling system startup, fire marshal acceptance, and City of San Marcos or Hays County CO all managed as coordinated terminal startup milestones.
+This is tied directly to security with gate automation, perimeter lighting, and camera infrastructure installed and tested before fleet operations begin so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

 Process